shaquillemayers/shaquillemayers/README.md

 ###

 <p align="left">I'm Shaq, a product-focused Full-Stack Software Engineer with 4 years of experience and an academic background in Mathematics.
-After discovering my passion for programming in 2020 I taught myself to code and have since proven my ability to design scalable solutions, optimise software architecture and build high-impact, user-centric features.
+After discovering my passion for programming in 2020, I taught myself to code and have since proven my ability to design scalable solutions, optimise software architecture and build high-impact, user-centric features.
 </p>

 ###

 <h2 align="left">About Me 👨🏽‍💻</h2>

 I'm generalist who thrives in collaborative environments, engages with stakeholders and leverages frontend and backend technologies to solve complex problems.
-Passionate about continuous learning and proactively keeps up with industry trends.
+I'm passionate about continuous learning and proactively keep up with industry trends.
 I enjoy travelling, programming, reading, gaming and anime.

 <div align="center">
   <img height="175" src="https://media1.tenor.com/m/MBjigeDsH_sAAAAC/trip-vacation-mode.gif" />